orangmuda/open-source-contribution/README.md

-# Open-Source Contribution 🔥
+# Open-Source Contribution

-Learn how to contribute to open-source projects. 🚀
+## Learn how to contribute to open-source projects

 You'll learn the git workflow required to contribute to open-source projects. ⚡